cloudtruth/argocd-cloudtruth-plugin/pkg/cloudtruth/docs/ProjectsApi.md

 )

 func main() {
-    id := TODO // string |
+    id := "38400000-8cf0-11bd-b23e-10b96e4ef00d" // string | A UUID string identifying this parameter ledger.
-    projectPk := TODO // string |
+    projectPk := "38400000-8cf0-11bd-b23e-10b96e4ef00d" // string |
     asOf := time.Now() // time.Time | Specify a point in time to retrieve configuration from.
-Cannot be specified with `tag`. (optional) environment := "environment_example" // string | Name or id (uuid) of the environment to get parameter values for.
+Cannot be specified with `tag`. (optional) environment := "environment_example" // string | Name or id (uuid) of the environment(s) to get parameter values for.
 Cannot be used with `values`. (optional) evaluate := true // bool | If `true`, runs template evaluation on this parameter's values.
 If `false`, returns the value's template.
-No effect on values that are not interpolated. (optional) (default to true) maskSecrets := true // bool | If true, masks all secrets. (optional) (default to false) partialSuccess := true // bool | Determine if the response is allowed to include a partial success.
-A partial success can occur if one or more external values cannot be retrieved, for example when an in-use integration is removed using the `leave` option, leaving the values untouched.
-When `true`, any error that occurs during external value retrieval will be placed into a field named `external_error` in the affected Value, and the `value` field will be empty.
-When `false`, any such error will cause the entire request to fail.
-Partial success allows clients to tolerate invalid external values better. (optional) (default to false) tag := "tag_example" // string | Specify a tag to retrieve configuration from.
-Cannot be specified with `as_of`. (optional) values := true // bool | If false, values are not returned: the `values` array will have no entries.
+Has no effect on values that are not interpolated. (optional) (default to true) immediateParameters := true // bool | If true, filter by current project parameters only.
+Otherwise, include both of the inherited and current project parameters. (optional) (default to false) maskSecrets := true // bool | If true, replaces all secrets with `*****`. (optional) (default to false) tag := "tag_example" // string | Specify a tag to retrieve configuration from.
+Cannot be specified with `as_of`.
+Requires `environment`. (optional) values := true // bool | If false, values are not returned: the `values` array will have no entries.
 This speeds up retrieval if value content is not needed.
-Cannot be used with `environment`. (optional) (default to true) wrap := true // bool | If true, wraps all secrets - see documentation for more details. (optional) (default to false)
+Cannot be used with `environment`. (optional) (default to true)

     configuration := openapiclient.NewConfiguration()
-    api_client := openapiclient.NewAPIClient(configuration)
+    apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := api_client.ProjectsApi.ProjectsParametersRetrieve(context.Background(), id, projectPk).AsOf(asOf).Environment(environment).Evaluate(evaluate).MaskSecrets(maskSecrets).PartialSuccess(partialSuccess).Tag(tag).Values(values).Wrap(wrap).Execute()
+    resp, r, err := apiClient.ProjectsApi.ProjectsParametersRetrieve(context.Background(), id, projectPk).AsOf(asOf).Environment(environment).Evaluate(evaluate).ImmediateParameters(immediateParameters).MaskSecrets(maskSecrets).Tag(tag).Values(values).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `ProjectsApi.ProjectsParametersRetrieve``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)